Disability Services - Summary

 typically must affect learning in such situations.

-is not an obligation under ADA and §504 for organizations to actively
+is no obligation under ADA and §504 for organizations to actively

 seek out individuals with disabilities.
 There is an obligation to ensure